shashankg7/shashankg7.github.io/index.md

 Some updates:

+* [May 2023] Paper on user return time prediction (work done while at Flipkart) got accepted at CRUM workshop at UMAP 2023.
 * [April 2023] SIGIR tutorial proposal on recent advancements in unbiased learning-to-rank got accepted at SIGIR'23.
 I will be leading the tutorial discussion at the conference.
 * [April 2023] One full paper accepted at SIGIR 2023.
 * [Feb 2023] PC member for SIGIR'23, NeurIPS'23.